A JWST investigation into the bar fraction at redshifts 1 < z < 3: The bar fraction

 \section{The bar fraction}

 We aim to determine the fraction of the disc galaxy population at redshifts $z = 1 - 3$ hosting a bar.
-We visually classified the optimised JWST sample, which met the criteria in \S~\ref{Sec: criterion}.
+We visually classified the optimised JWST sample, which met the criteria described in \S~\ref{Sec: criterion}.
 The process is repeated for the optimised HST sample to explore if an increase in the bar fraction is found using JWST.
 Galaxies were classified as described in \S~\ref{Sec: visual}.
 Figure \ref{Fig: bar_examples} shows three examples of strongly barred, weakly barred and unbarred galaxies in the JWST NIRCam F444W and HST WFC3 F160W filters.
 The strongly barred galaxies have distinct stellar structures, while some weakly barred galaxies have less prominent outer discs.

 The bar fraction is found for two redshift bins, $1 \leq z \leq 2$ and $2 < z \leq 3$, to observe the evolution of the bar fraction.
 The redshift was only divided into two bins, as the number of barred galaxies is relatively small.
 In the optimised JWST sample, 29 galaxies were identified as barred in the lower redshift bin, where eight are strongly barred, and 21 are weakly barred, which decreased to ten barred galaxies in the higher redshift bin, where five are strongly barred, and five are weakly barred.
 All galaxies classified as barred are shown in Appendix \ref{App: A}: Figure \ref{Fig: strong} shows the strongly barred galaxies, while Figure \ref{Fig: weak} shows the weakly barred galaxies.
-In this study, the fraction of barred structures in disc galaxies in the redshift ranges $1 \leq z \leq 2$ and $2 < z \leq 3$ is $\approx 18.9^{+ 3.6}_{- 2.6}$ per cent and $\approx 6.6^{+ 0.5}_{- 0.3}$ per cent, respectively.
-In the optimised HST sample, nine galaxies were identified as weakly or strongly barred in the lower redshift bin, giving a bar fraction of $\approx 5.9^{+ 0.5}_{- 0.2}$ per cent, and only one weakly barred galaxy was identified in the higher redshift bin, giving a bar fraction of $\approx 0.7^{+ 0.001}_{- 2.7e-5}$ per cent.
-The uncertainties quoted are the 1$\sigma$ Bayesian binomial confidence intervals \citep{Cameron_2011}, and their derivation is explained below.
-Table \ref{tab: Samples} shows the progression of the JWST and HST galaxy samples after the different selection and classification criteria are applied.
+The 39 barred galaxies are listed in Table \ref{tab: bars}, along with their photometric redshift and HST visual classifications from \citet{Kartaltepe_2015} of which only one galaxy was identified as barred.
+In the optimised HST sample, nine galaxies were identified as weakly or strongly barred in the lower redshift bin, and only one weakly barred galaxy was identified in the higher redshift bin.